OriHoch/dataflows-shell/README.md

 # DataFlows Shell

+DataFlows is a *"novel and intuitive way of building data processing flows."*

-Leverage the [DataFlows](https://github.com/datahq/dataflows) data processing framework for shell automation.
+DataFlows Shell leverage DataFlows to use the same intuitive data processing flows for shell automation.

 ## Introduction